12V Wireless Remote Control Jockey Wheel

 (Frequently Asked Questions)

-Q. What is the Optitec Jockey Wheel made from?
+Q. What is the Optitec jockey wheel made from?

-A. The tire is made from high quality rubber on an alloy wheel made specifically for the Optitec Wheel.
+A. The tyre is made from high quality rubber on an alloy wheel made specifically for the Optitec Wheel.
 Surface conditions vary so the wheel and tread are designed for durability and best grip in most conditions.

 Q. How much weight will the Optitec Wheel move?

 A. The Optitec Wheel can move any caravan, float, or tradesman trailers with single or double axles up to a maximum of 3500 Kg (7700lbs).
 The Optitec Wheel can turn the caravan 360 degrees on its axis making U-turns easy.